Camptothecin: Binding

 CPT binds to the topoisomerase I and DNA complex (the covalent complex) resulting in a ternary complex, and thereby stabilizing it.
 This prevents DNA re-ligation and therefore causes DNA damage which results in apoptosis.

 CPT binds both to the enzyme and DNA with hydrogen bonds.
 The most important part of the structure is the E-ring which interacts from three different positions with the enzyme.
 The hydroxyl group in position 20 forms hydrogen bond to the side chain on aspartic acid number 533 (Asp533) in the enzyme.
 It is critical that the configuration of the chiral carbon is (S) because (R) is inactive.
 The lactone is bonded with two hydrogen bonds to the amino groups on arginine 364 (Arg364).

 The D-ring interacts with the +1 cytosine on non-cleaved strand and stabilizes the topoisomerase I-DNA covalent complex by forming hydrogen bond.
 This hydrogen bond is between carbonyl group in position 17 on the D-ring and amino group on the pyrimidine ring of +1 cytosine.
 CPT is selectively cytotoxic to the cells replicating DNA during S phase and its toxicity is primarily a result of conversion of single-strand breaks into double-strand breaks when the replication fork collides with the cleavage complexes formed by DNA and CPT.

 Chemistry

-The lactone ring in CPT is highly susceptible to hydrolysis.
-The open ring form is inactive and it must therefore be closed to inhibit topoisomerase I. The closed form is favored in acidic condition, as it is in many cancer cells microenvironment.
+The D and E rings are susceptible to hydrolysis.
+The open E ring form is inactive and it must therefore be closed to inhibit topoisomerase I. The closed form is favored in acidic condition, as it is in many cancer cells microenvironment.

 CPT is transported into the cell by passive diffusion.
 Cellular uptake is favored by lipophilicity, which enhances intracellular accumulation.

 Lipophilicity makes compounds more stable because of improved lactone partitioning into red blood cells and consequently less hydrolysis of the lactone.

 CPT has affinity for human serum albumin (HSA), especially the carboxylate form of CPT.
 Because of that, the equilibrium between the lactone ring and the carboxylate form is driven toward the carboxylate.
 Reduced drug-HSA interactions could result in improved activity.